Paul Halmos: Accomplishments

 In a series of papers reprinted in his 1962 Algebraic Logic, Halmos devised polyadic algebras, an algebraic version of first-order logic differing from the better known cylindric algebras of Alfred Tarski and his students.
 An elementary version of polyadic algebra is described in monadic Boolean algebra.

 In addition to his original contributions to mathematics, Halmos was an unusually clear and engaging expositor of university mathematics.
 He won the Lester R. Ford Award in 1971 and again in 1977 (shared with W. P. Ziemer, W. H. Wheeler, S. H. Moolgavkar, J. H. Ewing and W. H. Gustafson).
 Halmos chaired the American Mathematical Society committee that wrote the AMS style guide for academic mathematics, published in 1973.
 In 1983, he received the AMS's Leroy P. Steele Prize for exposition.

-In the American Scientist 56(4): pages 375–389 (Winter 1968), Halmos argued that mathematics is a creative art, and that mathematicians should be seen as artists, not number crunchers.
+In an article in the American Scientist, Halmos argued that mathematics is a creative art, and that mathematicians should be seen as artists, not number crunchers.
 He discussed the division of the field into mathology and mathophysics, further arguing that mathematicians and painters think and work in related ways.

 Halmos's 1985 "automathography" I Want to Be a Mathematician is an account of what it was like to be an academic mathematician in 20th century America.
 He called the book "automathography" rather than "autobiography", because its focus is almost entirely on his life as a mathematician, not his personal life.
 The book contains the following quote on Halmos' view of what doing mathematics means:

 Don't just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?

 What does it take to be [a mathematician]?
 I think I know the answer: you have to be born right, you must continually strive to become perfect, you must love mathematics more than anything else, you must work at it hard and without stop, and you must never give up.